Bahmni/bahmni-package/bahmni-docker/README.md

 # Development on Bahmni UI
 When you want to develop or modify bahmni UI code, you can follow these steps.
-1. Clone the [openmrs-module-bahmniapps](https://github.com/Bahmni/openmrs-module-bahmniapps) repository in your localmachine.
+1. Clone the [openmrs-module-bahmniapps](https://github.com/Bahmni/openmrs-module-bahmniapps) repository in your local machine.
 2. Follow the instructions in the README of the repository to install the required tools and dependencies.
 3. Copy the path of `openmrs-module-bahmniapps` directory and set it to `BAHMNI_APPS_PATH` environment variable in the .env file in bahmni-package/bahmni-docker repository.
 Do not add / at the last.
 4. Now open the docker-compose.yml file and in the bahmni-web service uncomment the volumes section with the volumes starting with BAHMNI_APPS_PATH.